jhnbyrn/951-KLR-PAGES/klr_cv_boost_control_code.md

 0xf17 mov  r3,#$0		;lower clamping value, 0
 0xf19 mov  r4,a			;r4 = signed correction w/gain
 ```
 Above, we take the top 3 bits of the 6B map value (masking the lower bits to 1), and multiply it by our |63h| value.
 So the top 3 bits of the gain map are over all PID gain.
+(See a visualization of this map [here](klr_boost_control_gain.md)).

-We cpl the high byte of the result if the correction is negative, and then keep it in r4, so r4 = 63h*gain/256 (signed).
+We cpl the high byte of the result if the correction is negative, and then keep it in r4, so ```r4 = 63h*gain/256``` (signed).
 The gain values are represented as fractions, where 256 is the denominator, and they range from 0.5 to 1.

-We also set the clamping values here: 0 for negative and 177 for positive.
+We also set the clamping values here in r3: 0 for negative and 177 for positive.
 (Note that the PWM period is represented by 193, so 177 is about 92%).

 Next we handle the trim term 67h and the open loop term 68h: